ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 spack develop --path /path/to/mom5/new/source/code mom5@access-om2
 ```
 !!! tip
-    When in doubt about which _Spack_ versions to assign to a specific package, a useful command to retrieve the existing versions of a package is:
+    When in doubt about which _Spack_ version to assign to a specific package, a useful command to retrieve the existing versions of a package is:
     ```
     spack versions <package_name>
     ```

 !!! warning
-    _Spack_ always needs to associate a _Spack_ version with a development package.
-This means that, if no _Spack_ version is specified by the user:
+    It is strongly recommended to specify a _Spack_ version, as _Spack_ always requires a version to be associated with a development package.<br>
+    If no _Spack_ version is specified by the user:

-    - If the package has a _git_ reference, the _Spack_ version will be taken from the closest valid _git_ tag among ancestors of the _git_ reference
+    - If the package has a _git_ reference, the _Spack_ version will be taken from the closest valid _git_ tag among ancestors of the _git_ reference.
-    - If the package source code is local, an error will be thrown
+    - If the package source code is local, an error will be thrown.

 ## Fix inconsistencies within the environment file
 At times, setting development packages might cause inconsistencies within the `spack.yaml` environment file.<br>